LievenGeryl/voteshoppkh/crates.md

 ## How rewards get picked

 **!!IMPORTANT!!**
-This can be slightly if one path is worth more GP on average than the other, as players could choose to max out the "lesser" path first to maximize loot on the better path.
+This system can be abused if one path is worth more GP on average than the other, as players could choose to max out the "lesser" path first to maximize loot on the better path.
 Therefor, these rewards aren't very balanced (or fleshed out) yet.
+It's just a proposal/draft and can be edited.
-Amount is the range these rewards vary in.
+Amounts are the lower & upper boundary, randomly selected.

 It is possible to get one or multiple extra rolls.
 This depends on your streak.
 I was thinking something along the lines of:
 You have a 10% base chance on getting an extra roll.
 Every day you get another 10% chance, which caps at 9.
 This means that if you focus on just one path and reach your last crate (before you get the end item), you would have a 100% chance at an extra roll.
 For every extra roll a player gets, they get 10% less on the next attempt at a reroll.
-I've C#-pseudo-code-ified it a bit [here](https://github.com/LievenGeryl/voteshoppkh/blob/main/roll.cs)
+If my explanation isn't the best, I've C#-pseudo-code-ified it a bit [here](https://github.com/LievenGeryl/voteshoppkh/blob/main/roll.cs) so you can get a better idea about what I'm thinking of.

 ## Limitations